 Educational Opportunity Program

-The Arthur O. Eve Educational Opportunity Program (EOP) is committed to offering higher education opportunities to New York State high school graduates and GED recipients who do not normally meet general admission criteria, but do demonstrate the capacity to be successful at SUNY Cobleskill.
+The Arthur O. Eve Educational Opportunity Program (EOP) is committed to offering higher education opportunities to New York State high school graduates and GED recipients who do not meet general admission criteria, but do demonstrate the capacity to be successful at SUNY Cobleskill.

 To qualify as an incoming freshman, you must: